DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Still it is quite strange, she looks exactly like human."

-There was single question that they had about Commander's aide Qubiley - does she belong to foreign gods races?
+There was single question that they had about Commander's aide Qubiley - does she belong to sidhes races?
 When Rinne saw Qubiley first time, she had some suspicions.
 Elven feature was their long ears, and angels could be recognized by their wings.
 Dwarf's skin is like a solid rock.